What to know about anxious customers and their effect on customer service

 Helping the Anxious Customer

-Helping the anxious customer is, deep down, the same as helping any customer: make their lives easier by solving their problem in the most convenient way possible for them.
-The key difference is the experience becomes amplified for the anxious customer, giving this customer experience interaction higher stakes.
+Deep down, helping the anxious customer is the same as assisting any customer: making their lives easier by solving their problem in the most convenient way possible.
+The critical difference is that the experience becomes amplified for the anxious customer, giving this customer experience interaction higher stakes.

 Unfortunately, many companies drive anxious customers away when they’re the ones that need real connection the most.
-Companies wrongly push these customers to robots and impersonal information centers that only increase feelings of frustration and isolation.
+Companies wrongly push these customers to robots and impersonal information centers, increasing feelings of frustration and isolation.

 That’s it in a nutshell: the balance of touch and tech.
 Tech to handle rote data exchanges; and focused touch points between your brand and customers that need your company to step up and deliver on its promises.

-Interestingly, Shell’s Harvard Business Review article revealed that just the offer of human-to-human connection was enough to make the customer feel supported by a brand, regardless of the outcome of the situation.
+Interestingly, Shell’s Harvard Business Review article revealed that just the offer of human-to-human connection was enough to make the customer feel supported by a brand, regardless of the situation's outcome.

-“This implies that companies deploying self-service technologies for anxiety-provoking tasks might be able to put their customers at ease, and enhance their trust in the firm, with a relatively low-cost change in design.
-Just knowing that we can chat with another person—even if we don’t choose to do so—seems to make a big difference,” stated Shell.
+“This implies that companies deploying self-service technologies for anxiety-provoking tasks might be able to put their customers at ease and enhance their trust in the firm with a relatively low-cost change in design.
+Just knowing that we can chat with another person—even if we don’t choose—seems to make a big difference,” stated Shell.

-Business is built on relationships, making some level of human interaction important within the customer service experience.
-While Gartner estimates that by 2020, 85 percent of customer interactions with a company will be handled without human involvement, there’s still a need to provide a human element such as a timely follow-up from a sales or service agent, especially for anxious customers.
+Business is built on relationships, making human interaction important within the customer service experience.
+While Gartner estimates that by 2026, 20% of inbound customer service contact volume will come from machine customers, "Hey Siri- fix my sink!", there’s still a need to provide a human element.
+A timely sales or service agent follow-up creates an excellent customer service experience and retention strategy.

 Finding Opportunity in the Anxious Customer Obstacle

-While increased customer service automation levels make it harder to rapidly identify and respond to an anxious customer, they also provide an opportunity.
-Time saved via automation can be reallocated to developing best customer experience practices for transforming anxious customers into lifelong brand advocates.
-Too many companies take a set-it-and-forget-it approach to the customer experience, missing the opportunity to use focused human interaction when it’s needed most—like when trying to appease anxious customers.
+While increased customer service automation levels make it harder to identify and respond to an anxious customer rapidly, they also provide an opportunity.
+Time saved via automation can be reallocated to developing the best customer experience practices for transforming worried customers into lifelong brand advocates.
+Too many companies take a set-it-and-forget-it approach to the customer experience, missing the opportunity to use focused human interaction when needed most—like when trying to appease anxious customers.

-• Listen first, problem-solve later.
-Anxious customers want to be heard and they want to know someone is listening to them before any solutions are put forward.
-Whether your customer experience team is on a chat, responding to social media comments, or talking on the phone, always listen before trying to solve any issues at hand.
+• Please listen first, and solve it later.
+Anxious customers want to be heard and know someone is listening to them before any solutions are put forward.
+Whether your customer experience team is on a chat, responding to social media comments, or talking on the phone, always listen before trying to solve any issues.

 • Empathize, don’t sympathize.
 Express empathy to the anxious customer.
-Let them know you understand and you’ve been where they are, too.
-Don’t sympathize as this implies you feel bad for them and can go in the wrong direction quickly.
+Let them know you understand and have been where they are, too.
+Don’t sympa; this implies you feel bad for them and can quickly go in the wrong direction.

 • Do what you say you’re going to do.
 The root of anxiety is doubt and uncertainty.
 Provide the anxious customer with an increasing sense of trust by delivering on your word.
 Trust is the key to turning an anxious client into a lifelong brand advocate.

-Chatbots, AI, and voice recognition can certainly make customer service easier to deliver and very convenient for the customers themselves.
+Chatbots, AI, and voice recognition can make customer service easier to deliver and very convenient for customers.
 These same technologies can also make companies lazy and customers increasingly anxious.
-Automation tech allows easier data and information sharing and can save companies a lot of money.
+Automation tech allows more accessible data and information sharing and can save companies much money.
 However, these same technologies can drive a wedge between the customers you serve and your brand.

 Connect with Illumine8